-To be completed by the undergraduate nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
-The learning plan for practice
+To be completed by the Undergraduate nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
+Learning plan agreed with Preceptor/Associate Preceptor for practice placement (in accordance with the practice placement learning outcomes and guidelines for the National Competence Assessment Document.

-NMBI National Competence Assessment Document - YEAR ONE Competence Assessment Interviews